Naturalistic Computational Cognitive Science: Towards generalizable models and theories that capture the full range of natural behavior: Introduction

-The path we propose is motivated by recent practical and conceptual developments in AI.
-In the last ten years, AI has progressed substantially in building models that can perform a wide range of tasks in various domains.
-We now have vision models that can classify and segment real-world images without external supervision~\citep{he2020momentum,caron2021emerging}, reinforcement learning models that can learn new tasks in a domain with human-like efficiency~\citep{team2023human}, and language models that can produce human-like language and solve many language-specified tasks~\citep{radford2019language,wei2022emergent}.
-Surprisingly, such models produce internal representations that capture many features of brain representations \citep{yamins2014performance,schrimpf2021neural}.
-These findings have led to discussion of how such complex models can be explanatory \citep{cao2024explanatorypt1,kanwisher2023using}, and how they should alter our theories \citep{hasson2020direct,perconti2020deep,piantadosi2023modern}.
-Yet they have also led to debate over how we test our models and interpret the results \citep{bowers2023deep,dicarlo2023let,dentella2024testing}.
-Thus, it remains an open question if and how the progress in AI can contribute to addressing the challenges of cognitive science.
+The path we propose is \andrew{inspired} by recent practical and conceptual developments in AI.
+We now have vision models that can classify and segment real-world images without external supervision~\citep{he2020momentum,caron2021emerging}, reinforcement learning models that can learn new tasks in a domain with human-like efficiency~\citep{team2023human}, and language models that can solve many language-specified tasks~\citep{radford2019language,wei2022emergent}. \wilka{Surprisingly, such models produce internal representations that capture many features of brain representations \citep{yamins2014performance,schrimpf2021neural}.
+This has prompted debate on whether such complex models can be explanatory \citep{cao2024explanatorypt1,kanwisher2023using}, what they imply for our theories \citep{hasson2020direct,perconti2020deep,piantadosi2023modern}, and a broader question of how we should test and interpret our theories generally \citep{bowers2023deep,dicarlo2023let,dentella2024testing}.
+Thus, whether and how this progress can serve cognitive science remains open. }

-In this work, we attempt to weave a thread of arguments that synthesizes these literatures, spanning from cognitive science's motivation and theory development to the practicalities of model engineering and reproducibility.
+In this work, we attempt to weave a thread of arguments that synthesizes these literatures, ranging from cognitive science's motivation and theory development to the practicalities of model engineering and reproducibility.
 We articulate a research strategy that we believe will be helpful in enabling theory-driven cognitive science to achieve a deeper understanding of the full range of natural intelligence.
-We present an overview of this framework and our arguments in Figure~\ref{fig:overview}.
+We present an overview of \andrew{the paper and} our arguments in Figure~\ref{fig:overview}.